Let’s take a trip back in time, to a day not too long ago where things were quite different in the business world.

 It’s a place that marks your business, proof of existence, but aside from random strangers who stumble across it, only your family comes to visit.

 Sure, you’ve got your stone.
 You’ve marked your spot among all the other tombstones websites, but in reality everyone’s just surfing on by, without taking even a second of their time to glance over and acknowledge your presence.

-Here’s the thing: most web designers are exactly that, web designers.
+Most web designers are exactly that, web designers.
 They are NOT marketers.
-In fact, often times a marketing department and a graphic design department don’t see eye-to-eye simple because one wants it to stand out, to clash, to draw attention and scream “STOP!
-READ ME!”, and the other wants everything to blend seamlessly, to have soothing colors, easy on the eyes, no jagged edges, etc.
+In fact, often times a marketing department and a graphic design department don’t see eye-to-eye simply because one wants it to stand out, to clash, to draw attention and scream “STOP!
+READ ME!” and the other wants everything to blend seamlessly, to have soothing colors, easy on the eyes, no jagged edges, etc.

 The challenge, especially on the web, is finding a balance between the two.
 Your website, at the very least your home page (or, if you’re sending traffic to a landing page) needs to be visually satisfying while still written and designed as a powerful sales and marketing piece.

-Let’s play a game… I’m going to do a quick search “social media agency” in google and open up a random companies page.
+Let’s play a game… I’m going to do a quick search for “social media agency” in google and open up a random company’s page.